-Alien Spouse Visa
+Alien Spouse Visa Attorney in The Woodlands, TX

 The Immigration and Nationality Act (INA) allows a child under the age of twenty-one whose alien parent has married a U.S. citizen abroad to obtain a temporary visa to accompany a parent to the United States.
 Based on the parent’s marriage, the child may apply to adjust his or her status to that of a lawful permanent resident.
+If you’re applying for visa, our skilled spouse visa attorney in The Woodlands, Texas can help!

 As a general matter, aliens abroad who have relatives in the United States may be eligible to obtain lawful permanent residence, but because it can take months or even years for the pertinent paperwork to be processed, these aliens may spend significant time separated from their loved ones while they wait in their home countries for the appropriate visa approval.